-As of 2001, the trading of rough stones originating from Sierra Leone or Liberia became illegal in the United States until the Kimberly Process was officially launched.
-It was estimated that 99.8% of the diamonds are now mined from conflict free sources since its implementation.
+In 2001, the trading of all rough stones originating from Sierra Leone or Liberia was declared illegal in the United States until the Kimberly Process was officially launched in 2003.
+Since the implementation of the Kimberly Process, it is estimated that 99.8% of rough diamonds are mined from conflict free sources.

-No matter which part of the world you are in, you can put your mind at ease when shopping for an engagement ring by asking the following questions to your jeweler.
+No matter which part of the world you are in, you can ask the following questions to your jeweler when shopping for a diamond engagement ring: